streaming-dev-lab/rag-ecommerce-master/README.md

 <div align="center" padding=25px>
     <img src="img/step6_1.png" style="max-width: 500px">
 </div>

+>If encountered any error, you can refresh the browser and **Enter persist path** wtih **gp** and click refresh on the right.

 <div align="center" padding=25px>
     <img src="img/step6_2.png" style="max-width: 500px">
 </div>

+>### 💡 The embedded data is stored in ChromaDB, a vector store, and is used as a real-time knowledge source for the AI to answer questions based on actual data.

 3. Try asking the AI again.
+[AI Playground](#file-url)
 <div align="center" padding=25px>
     <img src="img/step6_4.png" style="max-width: 500px">
 </div>